Tournaments & Events

 If you sign up to compete in the Urban Rules Tiered Swiss tournaments, please plan to attend both Saturday and Sunday of the Urban Open weekend.
 The Single Elimination tournament may be played on either day depending on scheduling, and its timing will be announced with the full tournament schedule in advance of the event.

 This is the flagship event of the tournament weekend and the one that started it all.
 The Urban Open will be played as a random-seeded, double elimination tournament.
 The tournament begins on Sunday morning, and we will work our way through the bracket until we reach the finals in the late afternoon.
 This event will be scored under IATF Premier Rules but is open to throwers of all ability levels.
 It presents a great opportunity experience the scale and challenge of a major tournament like the International Axe Throwing Championship but with no limits on qualification.

 In addition to prize money, the winner of the Urban Open receives the Clutch Jacket and joins the ranks of throwers such as Stefan Herda, Mike Kump, Shane Shep, and Joe Nessler.
 It's a coveted trophy representing a significant accomplishment, and you could be the one to wear it home this year!

-Tickets for Jones Cup, Skills events, and Homecoming will go on sale at a later date, and we will announce their sale in advance here and on our the Facebook event page.
+Tickets for Jones Cup & Skills events go on Tuesday, June 27 at 8:00 PM EDT!
+Urban Open After Party tickets will go on sale at a later date, and we will announce their sale in advance here and on our the Facebook event page.
 Be sure to check back often for updates and other information!